Most Haunted Places in Indiana to Visit

 In service since 1850 under different names, this is Indiana’s oldest drinking establishment.
 And there are, naturally, ghost stories.
 Legend has it that the apartment is haunted by deceased women’s ghosts, from the days when there was an old-school bordello upstairs back in the mid-20th century.

 It suddenly shut down in 1953, after one of its managers assassinated another and left a gun—a bloody knife—at the pub.
 Today, the ghosts remember those more colorful days by harassing visitors who dare to venture upstairs (mostly men).
-The doors open and shut by themselves downstairs, workers mention seeing apparitions, and patrons often shoulder aside by unidentify powers.
+The doors open and shut by themselves downstairs, workers mention seeing apparitions, and patrons often shoulder aside by unidentified powers.

 9. Cemetery of Zion Church

 The spooky kind enjoys the Cemetery of Zion Church, locals claim.
-The place is a hot spot for lights and noises that mysterious, ghostly whispers, disturbing vibrations, and the sense of watch.
-Some claim that if they come too close to the haunted site, a helpful spirit knew to leave the graveyard to block vehicles and warn drivers to turn around.
+The place is a hot spot for lights and noises that are mysterious, ghostly whispers, disturbing vibrations, and the sense of watch.
+Some claim that if they come too close to the haunted site, a helpful spirit knows to leave the graveyard to block vehicles and warn drivers to turn around.

 10. Hannah House